OSOceanAcoustics/echopype/docs/source/contrib_setup.md

 ### General setup

-Echopype documentation (https://echopype.readthedocs.io) is based on [Jupyter Book](https://jupyterbook.org/en/stable/intro.html), which are rendered under the hood with [Sphinx](https://www.sphinx-doc.org).
+Echopype documentation (https://echopype.readthedocs.io) is based on [Jupyter Book](https://jupyterbook.org/en/stable/intro.html), which is rendered under the hood with [Sphinx](https://www.sphinx-doc.org).
 The documentation is hosted on [Read The Docs](https://readthedocs.org).

+In most cases, contributors do not need to build the documentation locally, as it is automatically built and checked by Read the Docs for every pull request.
+However, if your changes affect the documentation, notebooks, or generated API documentation, you may wish to build it locally before opening a PR.
 To build the documentation locally, run:

 ```{tab} Conda

   ```shell